Trey Mancini Player Props: Cubs vs. Angels

 Angels Pitching Rankings

-- The Angels have the 18th-ranked team ERA among all MLB pitching staffs (4.33).
+- The Angels have a 4.30 team ERA that ranks 18th across all league pitching staffs.

-- Angels pitchers combine to rank 15th in baseball in home runs allowed (67 total, 1.1 per game).
+- Angels pitchers combine to allow 67 total home runs at a rate of 1.1 per game (to rank 14th in the league).

-- Barria (2-2) makes the start for the Angels, his third of the season.
+- The lefty last appeared on Friday against the Houston Astros, when he went five innings, allowing four earned runs while giving up six hits.

-- The right-hander last appeared on Wednesday, May 31 against the Chicago White Sox, when he tossed five innings, allowing one earned run while giving up four hits.
+- The 23-year-old has amassed an ERA of 5.15, with 10.7 strikeouts per nine innings, in 10 games this season.
+Opposing hitters have a .282 batting average against him.

 © 2023 Data Skrive.
 All rights reserved.